AWRC Pro FAQ

 Q: Is AWRC Pro the same as Remote Commander?
 What is the difference between AWRC Pro and AWRC?

 A: AWRC Pro is the Professional Edition of Atelier Web Remote Commander (AWRC).
 AWRC Pro was launched in May 2012 while AWRC was launched in 2001.
 We still keep AWRC as an entrance level product, but we recommend new users to opt for AWRC Pro.
 When we refer to Remote Commander, we refer to both products, AWRC and AWRC Pro.
 This FAQ applies to both products, unless otherwise noted.

 Q: Does Remote Commander work with Windows 7?

-A: Yes, Remote Commander works very well with Windows Vista and later, which includes, of course, the latest Microsoft Operating Systems, Windows 7 and Windows Server 2008/2008R2.
-According to existing tests, it is expect to work very well with Windows 8 final release.
-For Windows Vista and later specific questions please read here.
+A: Yes, Remote Commander works very well with Windows Vista and later, which includes, of course, the latest Microsoft Operating Systems, namely Windows 7, Windows Server 2008/2008R2, Windows 8 and Windows Server 2012.

 Q: How can I connect to various remote computers at the same time?